bioinfo-arctic/FSK2053/Spring_2026/Practical_Reference_database.md

 We only work with 12S barcodes.
 This is classicly the best short genetic marker for genetic identification of fishes.

 In this exercise, think of the starting point as a fish sample of unknown origin that you are trying to identify, or think of having obtained a fish sequence from a water sample, but not knowing what species it was.
 We need to use a reference database to answer these questions.

+## Paths that might come in handy during the exercise

+Shripathi's reference database

+  `/home/adminfsk2053/database_new_2025/`

 ## Exercise instructions